How to Make Cuban Coffee

 There is no secret recipe or process for making it.
 All that is needed is freshly ground dark roasted coffee beans, sugar and a “cafetera,” a unique italian double chamber coffee pot.
 Water is placed in the lower chamber and the ground coffee goes into a perforated holder.
 The top is screwed on and the pot is heated.
 The brewed coffee rises into the upper chamber.
 The coffee is poured into a “tacita” and sugar is added.

-How To Make Cuban Coffee
+How To Many Calories in Cuban Coffee

 So you want to know how to make Cuban Coffee?
 Great!
 Cuban Coffee is an espresso that is sweetened with sugar as it is brewed.